HiteSit/PyMol_Fitter/README.md

 ### Starting the Plugin

 1. Open PyMOL
-2. The plugin will be available in the Plugin menu as "Pymol Docking"
+2. The plugin will be available in the Plugin menu as "Pymol Fitter"
 3. Click on it to open the plugin interface

 ### In-Site Docking (Using 3D Structures)